 When it comes to aquatic invasive species, the ecological balance of our lakes and rivers is at risk, and so is our drinking water.
 Prevention of harmful new invasions is the first priority, as it is the most cost-effective way to deal with the problem.
 Once species are established, the task becomes far more complex and costly.

 Since 2013, OASISS has worked cooperatively with the Okanagan Basin Water Board (OBWB) local government, marinas and yacht clubs, and the provincial government on a valley wide campaign to stop the spread of aquatic invasive species.
-In 2018 staff are once again at boat launches, campsites, festivals, fairs and marinas.

 Summer students Matt (South Okanagan), Connor (North Okanagan) and Sierra (Central Okanagan) are helping to protect our waters in 2019.